uwe-app/website/site/docs/pages/create.md

 ### Front Matter

-Front matter is used to set page data; it must be at the beginning of the file; for HTML documents a comment is used for Markdown the `+++` delimiter is used.
+Front matter is used to set page data; it must be at the beginning of the file.
+Markdown pages use the `+++` delimiter whilst for HTML documents a comment is used.
+The page data must be valid [TOML][].

 #### Markdown